thingsboard/thingsboard.github.io/_includes/docs/pe/mqtt-broker/rbac.md

 * TOC
 {:toc}

-**TBMQ Professional Edition** includes support for Role-Based Access Control (RBAC).
+**Role-Based Access Control (RBAC)** in TBMQ PE provides a structured and secure way to manage access to broker features and operations through predefined user roles.

-With RBAC, you grant permissions to users according to their role in the organization.
-This streamlines authorization, strengthens security by limiting access.
+This system enables administrators to grant appropriate permissions to users based on their role within the organization.

-At the moment, you can assign one of two predefined roles when creating a user (choose it from the **Role** dropdown):

-* **Administrator**
-Administrators have unrestricted access to all TBMQ features and resources.

-* **Viewer**
+### Available Roles

+TBMQ PE introduces two predefined user roles:

-Viewers have read-only access to all TBMQ data and configuration.
+* **Admin**: Full access to all broker features.
+* **Viewer**: Read-only access to all broker data — without the ability to perform changes or administrative actions.

+### Benefits

+* **Enhanced security**: Limit access to sensitive broker features based on user responsibilities.
+* **Simplified administration**: Easily assign predefined roles to users without managing granular permissions.
+* **Compliance and auditing**: Support best practices in access control by separating duties between administrative and observability roles.

+### Use Cases

+* Assign the **Admin** role to team members responsible for configuring or maintaining the broker environment.
+* Grant the **Viewer** role to operations or monitoring personnel who need visibility into system health and client behavior without risking configuration changes.